docker/labs/dockercon-us-2017/windows-modernize-aspnet-ops/README.md

 > docker service ps sample
-ID                  NAME                IMAGE                              NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS pedhy0x72gih        sample.1            sixeyed/modernize-aspnet-ops:1.0   dcus-win00          Running             Running 41 seconds ago                       *:80->80/tcp s0q779kn22a2        sample.2            sixeyed/modernize-aspnet-ops:1.0   dcus-win01          Running             Running 23 seconds ago                       *:80->80/tcp
+ID                  NAME                IMAGE                              NODE                DESIRED STATE       CURRENT STATE            ERROR               PORTS pedhy0x72gih        sample.1            sixeyed/modernize-aspnet-ops:1.0   dcus-win00          Running             Running 41 seconds ago                       *:80->80/tcp
-v5lr5xx9zgir        sample.3            sixeyed/modernize-aspnet-ops:1.0   dcus-win02          Running             Running 23 seconds ago                       *:80->80/tcp
 ```

-You'll see a container on each node.
-On your laptop you can browse to any one of the Azure VM addresses and see version 1.0 of the app running - try it with VM 2 and 3.
+With a single-node swarm and a sinfle replica, you'll see one container on the manager node.
+On your laptop you can browse to the Azure VM address and see version 1.0 of the app running.

 Services in swarm mode are first-class citizens, and they can be updated using built-in platform functionality.